mansipandyaa29/KnidianMD/README.md

 ## 🧠 Model Building <a name="machine-learning-model">

-I have experimented with two Models:
+I have experimented with three Models:

 1) Traditional Model -> This Model uses basic word search and word similarity
 2) Traditional Embedding Model -> This Model uses basic word search, embeddings and sentence similarity.
+3) LangChain RAG Pipeline

 # Thank you!